Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 Once you have decided to make your employee referral program formal, it’s time to define some internal processes and participation rules.

 Next, define when the bonuses are paid out.
-Some organizations pay the entire bonus upon 6 months from the hire, some a year from the hire, while other pay only after 90 days from the candidate’s start date.
+Some organizations pay the entire bonus upon 6 months from the hire, some a year from the hire, while others pay only after 90 days from the candidate’s start date.
+According to recruiting benchmarks from Jobvite, structured referral programs with clear incentives typically see higher participation rates and more consistent referral submissions.

 💡 Implementing new programs in organizations is not easy.
 Check out our change management guide!